magalifabri/ft_services/README.md

 	- √ Telegraf
 	- ??? improve configuration in respect to security?

-- InfluxDB:
+- √ InfluxDB:
 	- √ Of type ClusterIP
-	- √ pod is running
-	- √ InfluxDB running
 	- √ Telegraf
-	- √ configure to work with Grafana

-- Grafana:
+- √ Grafana:
 	- √ Of type LoadBalancer
-	- √ pod is running
 	- √ listening on port 3000
-	- √ Grafana is running
 	- √ Telegraf
-	- √ container dashboards:
+	- √ dashboards for each container
-		- √ nginx
-		- √ phpmyadmin
-		- √ wordpress
-		- √ mysql
-		- √ ftps
-		- √ influxdb
-		- √ grafana
 	- √ automated datasource & dashboard creation